Kapranov/ember-auth-app/README.md

 ### Security as cross-cutting concern

-The aim of this article is to explore "best practices" for authentication in Ember 2.x.
+The aim of this article is to explore **"best practices"** for authentication in **Ember 2.x**.
 We will leverage the power of Services to address security as a cross-cutting concern.

 Before flat-out jumping to a library, we will look into a hand-rolled